Qinwen Zheng vs. Elena Rybakina: Prediction and Match Betting Odds | China Open

 Qinwen Zheng vs. Elena Rybakina Trends and Insights

-- Zheng has played 49 matches over the past year (across all court surfaces), and 21.0 games per match.
+- Zheng has played 21.0 games per match in her 49 matches over the past year (across all court types).

-- On hard courts, Zheng has played 31 matches over the past 12 months, totaling 20.2 games per match while winning 56.0% of games.
+- Zheng has played 31 matches on hard courts over the past year, and 20.2 games per match.

-- Rybakina is averaging 22.7 games per match and 10.2 games per set through 40 matches on hard courts in the past year.
+- On hard courts, Rybakina has played 40 matches and averaged 22.7 games per match and 10.2 games per set.

-- Rybakina and Zheng have played two sets, and Rybakina has emerged with the upper hand, securing the win in all of them.
+- Rybakina and Zheng have competed in two sets, and Rybakina has had the edge, winning all of them.

-- Rybakina has the upper hand in 25 total games against Zheng, taking 14 of them.
+- Rybakina has beaten Zheng in 14 of 25 total games between them, good for a 56.0% win rate.

-- In one head-to-head match, Zheng and Rybakina are averaging 25 games and two sets per match.
+- In one match between Zheng and Rybakina, they have played 25.0 games and 2.0 sets per match on average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.